1 - Overview

 Required

-You can view and modify the stage list and detailed information.
-The details page consists of Stage Details information and API Deployment Version Management, CORS, Usage Policy tabs.
+You can view and edit the stage list and detailed information.
+The detail page consists of the Stage Details information and the API Deployment Version Management, CORS, Usage Policy tabs.

-To view detailed information of a stage, follow these steps:
+To view the detailed information of the stage, follow these steps.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API Gateway > Stage menu on the Service Home page.
-This will take you to the Stage page.
+2. From the Service Home page, click the API Gateway > Stage menu.
+You will be taken to the Stage page.

-• The Stage Details displays status information and additional feature information, and consists of API Deployment Version Management, CORS, and Usage Policy tabs.
+• Stage Details displays status information and additional feature information, and consists of API Deployment Version Management, CORS, Usage Policy tabs.

 • To delete a stage, select the resource to delete from the list and click the Delete button.

-• To modify a stage, select the resource to modify from the list and click the Modify button.
+• To edit a stage, select the resource to modify from the list and click the Edit button.

 Stage Details

-On the Stage Details page, you can view detailed information of the selected resource.
+You can view detailed information of the selected resource on the Stage Details page.

 CORSCORS operation status